 A data scientist specializes in analyzing large sets of data to uncover patterns, trends, and actionable insights.

 Data scientists use a combination of mathematics, computer science, and business acumen to interpret the often complex and overwhelming amount of digital data that organizations generate each day.
 They are responsible for finding meaningful connections between different pieces of information.
-Data scientists use tools such as predictive analytics, machine learning and artificial intelligence to create reports, charts, and visualizations—creating data stories that empower decision-makers.
+Data scientists use tools such as predictive analytics and machine learning to create reports, charts, and visualizations—creating data stories that empower decision-makers.

 Data scientists also work with data engineers, who are responsible for building the infrastructure necessary to collect, store, and process large amounts of data.
 By combining their expertise in both areas, data scientists are able to unlock the potential of data and create meaningful insights to help businesses grow.